Prominent journalist says Russia's Surovikin dismissed as head of aerospace forces | Law-Order

 Prominent journalist says Russia's Surovikin dismissed as head of aerospace forces

-During the revolt, Surovikin appeared in a video, looking uncomfortable and without insignia, urging Prigozhin to stand down.
+During the revolt, Surovikin appeared in a video urging Prigozhin to stand down.
 Since the mutiny, Russian and foreign news reports have said that Surovikin was being investigated for possible complicity in it.
 Surovikin earned the nickname "General Armageddon" during Russia's military intervention in Syria's civil war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)